 But it disappeared.
 Her senses were telling her that it was somehow gone.
 Where did it go?
 Was it hiding?

 She was furious.
 It dared.
-It dared put a sword in her beautiful face.
-She was shaking.
-This was a sin that could not be forgiven.
+It dared violate her beautiful face.
+She shook.
+This was an unforgivable sin.
 So she lifted her arm again.
 On the top of her palm, black lightning gathered.
-It screamed so loudly that the noise was tearing the nearby stone apart.
-Then she pointed toward the direction of the creature.
+It screamed so loudly that the noise tore the nearby stone apart.
+She pointed toward the direction of the creature.

 A black beam fired out of her palm.
-All of the stones in the surrounding area immediately darkened and started turning into dust.
+The stone in the surrounding area darkened and turned to dust.
 The entire side of the cavern she struck exploded in a massive cloud of smoke.
-The pressure the smoke caused was so great that the cavern she was in as well as several others nearby immediately started collapsing.
+The pressure the smoke caused was so great that the cavern she was in and several others nearby immediately started collapsing.

 She would be buried for a while beneath the rubble, but it was worth it if she could exterminate that pest.